openeew/openeew/README.md

 <img src="/images/logo_2020.svg" alt="logo" width="400px"/>

+*** we have 100 assembled and tested openeew boards available to sell, please contact andres@grillo.io if you are interested ***

 Let's create **_earthquake early-warning (EEW) systems_** for every seismically-vulnerable community in the world!

 OpenEEW is an initiative by [Grillo](https://grillo.io), IBM and The Linux Foundation to create low cost, open source, IoT-based earthquake early warning systems (EEWs).